 2. The social realm

 Within the social realm lies everything to do with relationships.
 Culture, society and language are here as well as work, attitudes towards authority, race and family.
 Emotions, friendships and romantic relationships are also part of the social world.

 The personal realm is concerned with issues of the self.
 This includes intimacy (with self and others), identity, personal characteristics and overall sense of self.
 Personal strengths and weaknesses are also important as well as the question of being authentic.

 4. The making realm

 The final realm is considered our 'ideal' world.
 Included within it are religion, values, beliefs and transformation.
 This is the dimension where we make sense of our lives and is considered the realm of transcendence.

-One of the primary aims of existential therapy is to help people face the anxieties of life head on and to embrace the freedom of choice humans have, taking full responsibility for these choices as they do so.
+One of the primary aims of existential therapy is to help people face anxieties of life and to embrace the freedom of choice humans have, taking full responsibility for these choices as they do so.
 Existential therapists look to help individuals live more authentically and to be less concerned with superficiality.
 They also encourage clients to take ownership of their lives, to find meaning and to live fully in the present.

 Individuals who are interested in self-examination and who view their concerns as issues of living rather than symptoms of a psychiatric illness are more likely to benefit from this approach.
 Existential therapy is also well suited to those facing issues of existence, for example, those with a terminal illness, those contemplating suicide, or even those going through a transition in their life.

 Other issues that existential psychotherapy can help with include depression, post-traumatic stress disorder (PTSD), and substance dependence.